-Hello, my name is Andy Delgado.
+Hello, my name is Andy Delgado and this is one of my granddaughters, Maci.

-I have a Bachelor’s Degree in Speech Language Pathology from Stephen F. Austin State University here in Nacogdoches, TX.
+I have a Bachelor’s Degree in Speech-Language Pathology from Stephen F. Austin State University here in Nacogdoches, TX.
 Before coming to Nacogdoches, I attended Northwestern State University and drove M-60 tanks in the Army.

 While at SFA I worked as the Network Manager in what was then known as the Library Information Network Center (LINC).
 The LINC was a new networked computer lab consisting of Macs and PC’s running both Windows and OS/2.
 We ran a Novell network over 10Base2, 10BaseT, and TokenRing topologies.
 During my time at the LINC, I had the opportunity to work with various systems including an IBM 9370 mainframe, Novell, UNIX, Apple, and Windows servers.
-We setup the first Gopher server on campus and worked to get the Library on the Internet.
+We set up the first Gopher server on campus and worked to get the Library on the Internet.

-After leaving SFA, I worked at the Network Manager for Commercial Bank of Texas.
+After leaving SFA, I worked as the Network Manager for Commercial Bank of Texas.
 Basically growing from dumb terminals talking over serial cables to the AT&T UNIX server to a full PC based network running terminal emulation via Ethernet to several servers.

 Once the network was fully functional I felt it was time to move on.
 I worked for the Hasiel Corporation out of Houston.
-My job was to travel to different banks, improve their networks and setup document imaging systems to begin what has become known as Virtual Filecabinets.
+My job was to travel to different banks, improve their networks and setup document imaging systems to begin what has become known as Virtual File Cabinets.
 Imagine needing to see a loan document or a signature card from anywhere in the bank without having to go to a file cabinet.
 That’s what we did.

 I grew tired of being on the road and decided to settle down in Nacogdoches again.
 I worked for another computer company for a year before deciding to start Apollos Development in 1998.